tombye/trexit/_posts/2017-09-24-camino-stages-12-to-18.markdown

 ## Burgos

-Burgos is a brilliant city, north of Madrid.
-It has a massive museum and an elaborate cathedral.
+Burgos is a brilliant city with a massive museum and an elaborate cathedral.

 ### The Museum of Human Evolution